YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As an team leader
 In order to be able to manage multiple projects
-I wanto to be able to create , update and remove projects.
+I want to  be able to create , update and remove projects.

 #### 1.1.1.
 Create new projects

 As an team leader
 In order to be able to manage new projects
-I wanto to be able to create projects via the issue-tracker
+I want to  be able to create projects via the issue-tracker

 #### 1.1.2.
 Remove existing projects

 As an team leader
-In order to be able to stop the work on existing projects I wanto to be able to remove projects via the issue-tracker
+In order to be able to stop the work on existing projects I want to be able to remove projects via the issue-tracker

 #### 1.1.3.
 Update existing projects

 As an team leader
-In order to be able to change attributes of the projects I am responsible for I wanto to be able to update the projects' data.
+In order to be able to change attributes of the projects I am responsible for I want to be able to update the projects' data.

 #### 1.1.4.
 Search for existing projects

 As an team leader
-In order to be able to quickly access existing projects I wanto to be able to search the projects.
+In order to be able to quickly access existing projects I want to be able to search the projects.

 #### 1.1.5.
 Switch between projects

 As a team leader
 In order to manage issues from different projects
-I wanto to be able to switch between different projects easily and quickly
+I want to be able to switch between different projects easily and quickly

 ##### 1.1.5.1.
 Web UI for switch between projects